 To determine the optimal unemployment rate, we need to understand the different types of unemployment.

 Types of Unemployment

 Cyclical unemployment is unemployment that rises and falls within the normal business cycle.
 If the economy is in a recession, then unemployment rises.
-If the economy is doing well then, the unemployment rate falls.
-When in recession the government will lower interest rates to encourage spending and stimulate the economy.
-On the other side, when we reach the point of full employment the government increases interest rates to control inflation.
+If the economy is strong, the unemployment rate falls.
+During a recession, the government lowers interest rates to encourage spending and stimulate the economy.
+Conversely, when we reach the point of full employment the government increases interest rates to control inflation.
 This is the type of unemployment that government policies have the most effect on.

-Structural unemployment is when the available jobs or in demand jobs require a skill set that most unemployed people do not possess.
+Structural unemployment is when the available jobs or in-demand jobs require a skill set that most unemployed people do not possess.
 The skills gap has become an issue in recent years with more people going to college instead of trade schools.
-This leaves a lot of industries struggling to fill positions which causes costs to go up.
+This leaves industries struggling to fill positions which drives up costs.
 This is similar to voluntary unemployment where someone chooses to remain unemployed because they are looking for a specific job or wage.

 Frictional unemployment refers to people who are in between jobs for any reason.
-This includes when someone leaves a job with another one already in place but hasn’t started working.
-This includes anyone who quit or was fired from a job for reasons unrelated to the economy.
+This includes someone who resigns from a job and has a break before entering a new position.
+This also includes anyone who quit or was fired from a job for reasons unrelated to the economy.

-One-way companies are trying to meet the salary demands of employees while keeping costs down is investing in automation and outsourcing staffing.
+One-way companies are trying to meet the salary demands of employees while keeping costs down is by investing in automation and outsourced staffing.
 This is one of the reasons why Evans Resource Solutions (ERS), a business division of Evans Distribution Systems, was created.
-ERS is a staffing service that specializes in logistics-related positions.
-They provide staffing solutions for both temporary and long-term needs.
-Companies can save money by outsourcing this service, because it allows more resources to be used to improve products or services instead of recruiting.
+ERS is a staffing service that specializes in labor-intensive positions.
+ERS provides staffing solutions for both temporary and long-term needs.
+Companies save money by outsourcing because it directs resources toward improving products or services instead of recruiting.